UConn Players to Watch Against Arkansas - Sweet 16

 UConn Players to Watch

-Alex Karaban averages 9.4 points, 4.3 rebounds and 1.8 assists per game.
+Alex Karaban puts up 9.4 points, 4.3 rebounds and 1.8 assists per contest.
 Defensively, he posts 0.5 steals and 0.7 blocked shots.

 UConn Top Performers (Last 10 Games)